 The importance of reward

 NHS organisations provide some of the most comprehensive and attractive employment packages available.
 Basic pay is supported by a range of conditions of service, pension benefits, nationally agreed benefits and locally developed rewards and benefits.

-In addition to tangible rewards, employees also benefit from other positive factors such a proven commitment to diversity and the intrinsic social value of the work - a factor which encourages many people to work for the NHS in the first place.
+In addition to tangible rewards, NHS employees also benefit from other positive factors such as a proven commitment to diversity and inclusion, and the intrinsic social value of the work - a factor which encourages many people to work for the NHS in the first place.

 Reward has a role to play in changing employee perception about their benefit package.
 It also helps NHS employers evaluate and strengthen their strategy towards staff recruitment, retention and engagement in a challenging financial climate.
 By proactively using reward well across these elements, NHS organisations can promote themselves as local employers of choice.